Eastern Shore of Virginia

-The Eastern Shore of Virginia consists of two counties (Accomack and Northampton) on the Atlantic coast detached from the mainland of the Commonwealth of Virginia in the United States.
-The 70 mi region is part of the Delmarva Peninsula and is separated from the rest of Virginia by the Chesapeake Bay.
+The Eastern Shore of Virginia is the easternmost region of the Commonwealth of Virginia in the United States.
+It consists of two counties (Accomack and Northampton) on the Atlantic coast.
+It is detached from the mainland of Virginia by the Chesapeake Bay.
+The 70 mi region is part of the Delmarva Peninsula.
 Its population was 45,695 as of 2020.